rust-practice/.github/README.md

 # .github
-A ✨special ✨ repository tha for the public organization profile and default community health files
+A ✨special ✨ repository for the public organization profile and default community health files